 Chrysanthemum Cultural Significance

 Since the chrysanthemum was first cultivated in China, the flower still holds deep cultural significance to this day, especially in art.
-The chrysanthemum is one of the Four Gentleman, which include the plum blossom, the orchid, and bamboo.
+The chrysanthemum is one of the Four Gentlemen, which also includes the plum blossom, the orchid, and bamboo.
 These are the four main plants depicted in traditional Chinese watercolor paintings, and are derived from Confucianism.

 In Japan, the official seal for the Imperial family is a chrysanthemum with 16 petals and is used for official government documents.
 In the military, the Supreme Order of the Chrysanthemum is the most prestigious honor that can be awarded by the Emperor.